Geertsky/dracut-bambini/README.md

-Dracut module for use with Ansible
+Dracut module for bare metal install using Ansible
 ==================================

 This module is used for the ansible-OSinstall_initramfs ansible role and contains currently only a list of binaries to include in the initramfs.